Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/java.md

     import com.google.gson.JsonParser;
     ```

-2. Crie uma nova classe chamada `SearchResults` para armazenar os cabeçalhos e a resposta JSON da API.
+2. Create a new class named `SearchResults` to store the headers and JSON response from the API.

     ```java
     // Container class for search results encapsulates relevant headers and JSON data